AutoSamp: Autoencoding k-space Sampling via Variational Information Maximization for 3D MRI: Experiments

 \subsubsection{Multichannel brain dataset}

 We also used the 12-coil 3D T2 CUBE Brain dataset available in \cite{aggarwal2018modl,aggarwal2020j} where 4 subjects are used for training and 1 subject is used for testing.
-Each 3D volume had a matrix size of $256\times232\times208$.
-Similar to the knee dataset, each of the slices were treated as separate examples during training and validation.
+Similar to the knee dataset, the slice axis is chosen to be the readout direction $k_x$, and each $x$-slice was treated as separate example during training and testing.
+The dataset consists of a total 360 $x$-slices, each one having a shape ($k_y\times k_z$) = ($256\times232$).
 The coil sensitivities for the brain dataset were estimated using ESPIRiT.